What do I do if a loan received later becomes a gift?

 This article is for churches and charities that account on an accruals basis.

-On occasion, someone may offer to 'loan' money to your organisation, perhaps for the significant capital project you are undertaking.
-If you create accounts on an accruals basis, then this should be accounted for within the Loans screen.
+On occasion, someone may offer to loan money to your organisation, perhaps for a significant capital project you are undertaking.
+If you create accounts on an accruals basis, then this should be accounted for within the Loans module.

 Step 1